AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 # Configuration

-The `*.env` file provides additional configuration for the Magento Functional Testing Framework (MFTF).
+The `*.env` file provides additional configuration for the framework.
-To run MFTF on your Magento instance, specify the basic configuration values.
+To run the framework on your Adobe Commerce or Magento Open Source instance, specify the basic configuration values.
 Advanced users can create custom configurations based on requirements and environment.

 ## Basic configuration

-These basic configuration values are __required__ and must be set by the user before MFTF can function correctly.
+These basic configuration values are __required__ and must be set by the user before the framework can function correctly.

 ### MAGENTO_BASE_URL

-The root URL of the Magento application under test.
+The root URL of the application under test.

 Example: